Digital records

 So, here in BLMK, we’re supporting our care organisations to make the move to digital records.

-If you’re a CQC-registered provider, please complete a short survey and expression of interest form hosted by our colleagues at Central Bedfordshire Council on behalf of BLMK Integrated Care Board.
-This will mean we can gain funding to help make a digital social care record and other digital initiatives a reality for our provider organisations that successfully complete the funding process.
+If you’re a CQC-registered provider, please complete a short survey and expression of interest form hosted by our colleagues at Central Bedfordshire Council.
+This will mean we can gain funding to help make a DSCR and other digital initiatives a reality for our provider organisations that successfully complete the funding process.
 It will also give us the information we need to plan for the future.
-In addition, we might be able to gain backdated funding for providers who’ve introduced a digital social care record since 1 April 2022.
+We might also be able to gain backdated funding for providers who’ve introduced a DSCR since 1 April 2022.
+So, if you’re an eligible organisation, don’t delay – fill in the survey and expression of interest now.

 80% of local care homes switch to digital records ahead of schedule

 As of May 2024, more than 80% of local care homes have switched to digital records from paper-based systems, with the help of the Digitising Social Care programme.
 The team had been working towards reaching the national target of 80% by March 2025, and are celebrating having achieved this target nine months early.
-Read the full news article.
+Read the full article.

 Care home managers Chetna Satra and Bouchra Izzar talk about Digital Social Care Records